-not determine whether the Assurance Loan constituted a breach of a different provision of the LLC Agreement prohibiting encumbrances on membership interests (the "No
+not determine whether the Assurance Loan constituted a breach of a different provision of the LLC Agreement prohibiting encumbrances on membership interests (the "No Encumbrance Provision"),58 or whether XRI had acquiesced in a breach of the No Encumbrance Provision.

-Encumbrance Provision"),58 or whether XRI had acquiesced in a breach of the No deliberately hid the documents from XRI because they knew that the documents violated the LLC Agreement.
+However, the Vice Chancellor rejected XRI's view that Holifield and his counsel deliberately hid the documents from XRI because they knew that the documents violated the LLC Agreement.
 Instead, the court found: